Search MENU

 Can I change my name officially?

-I’m under the guardianship of the Court or MCOT, can I change my name officially?
+I’m under the guardianship of the Court or OT, can I change my name officially?

-If you are under the guardianship of the Court or the Ministry for Children Oranga Tamariki, your social worker can arrange to fill out the form requesting a name change and may be able to assist you with changing your name officially.
+If you are under the guardianship of the Court or the Ministry for Children Oranga Tamariki, your social worker can arrange to fill out the form requesting a name change and may be able to help you with officially changing your name.

 What documents do I need to sign to change my name officially?